 Because federal income tax regulations differ from GAAP, distributions in accordance with tax regulations may differ from net investment income and net realized gains recognized for financial reporting purposes.
-Differences may be permanent or temporary.
+Differences between tax regulations and GAAP may be permanent or temporary.
 Permanent differences are reclassified among capital accounts in the Consolidated Financial Statements to reflect their tax character.
 Temporary differences arise when certain items of income, expense, gain or loss are recognized at some time in the future.